zubinchopra/portaldocs/portal-sdk/generated/portalfx-notifications.md

 });
 ```

-<a name="notifications-defining-your-notifications-suppressing-server-events"></a>
+<a name="notifications-good-practices-for-notifications-suppressing-server-events"></a>
 #### Suppressing server events

 When a client notification is associated with a back-end server event, add the correlation id from the Event service.
-By specifying the correlation id, the portal will suppress any server events to ensure duplicate notifications aren't published.
+By specifying the correlation id, the Portal will suppress any server events to ensure duplicate notifications aren't published.

 > [WACOM.NOTE] Azure Resource Manager (ARM) automatically publishes server events for every operation.
 If your extension initiates ARM operations, extract the Event service correlation id from the `x-ms-correlation-request-id` response header.